 - Poor noise isolation.

-The Beats Solo 4 have good audio reproduction accuracy.
+The Beats Solo 4 have very good audio reproduction accuracy.
 These on-ears differ greatly from Beats' bass-heavy reputation over the years: they're slightly bright, with flat bass and mid-range and a gently boosted treble that adds detail to sounds like voices.
-Their left and right drivers are well matched, and they don't distort, even at high listening levels.
+Their left and right drivers are well matched, so panned instruments are accurately rendered in the stereo image.
+Plus, low harmonic distortion levels mean you won't notice any unwanted coloration at normal or elevated listening levels.
 As on-ears, they don't produce audio that feels like it's coming from two speakers in a room.
 Your audio feels as though it's coming from inside your head.

 The Beats Solo 4 have a poor noise isolation performance.
 They lack active noise cancelling (ANC) and so rely on their passive seal to block out noise.
 Unfortunately, they don't block out much at all, so you'll hear rumbly bus engines loud and clear, and chatty coworkers will only slightly have their noise reduced.
 On the plus side, they don't leak much audio, and what does leak out is thin.